MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/2-what-is-autoscale.md

 Rules can trigger one or more types of actions.

 * **Scale** - Scale VMs in or out
-* **Email** - Send email to subscription admins, co-admins, and/or additional email address you specify
+* **Email** - Send email to subscription admins, co-admins, and/or other email address you specify
 * **Automate via webhooks** - Call webhooks, which can trigger multiple complex actions inside or outside Azure.
 Inside Azure, you can start an Azure Automation runbook, Azure Function, or Azure Logic App.

 ## Autoscale Settings